Mapwize/mapwize-ui-js/README.md

 - `hideMenu` (optional) to hide menu bar.
 - `mainColor` (optional) the main color for the interface.
 - `direction`  (optional) to display directions at start.
 Object with keys from and to containing place ids (string).
+- `local` (optional, string, , default: en) the ui language (also set to the map as default language)

 #### Parameters usage
 |    | Without options | Without `container` parameter | With `container` parameter | With `container` option |